Power of attorney, or POA, is a legal document that gives someone else the authority to act as his or her representative.

 - Vehicle titles and registration

-Local elder care attorneys are also well-versed in state laws when it comes to legal documents, notes DailyCaring.com, and can ensure all that documentation is prepared correctly.
+Local elder care attorneys are also well-versed in state laws when it comes to legal documents, notes DailyCaring.com, and can ensure all that documentation is prepared correctly — ranging from the official state forms to advance directives for health care, Kiplinger explains, and other bank forms that might apply.

 Establishing POA before an emergency happens is key, DailyCaring adds: If this isn’t in place, it notes, “you may have to go to court to get the authority to handle their financial matters and make medical decisions on their behalf.”